smartcat-labs/cassandra-diagnostics/README.md

 service: "queryReport"
 state: "ok"
 metric: <execution time in milliseconds>
+ttl: 10
 attributes:
   client: <originating client's TCP socket address>
   statement: <executed statement description>
 ```

-`RiemannQueryReporter` has the following configuration parameters (that can be specified using `reporterOptions`):
+`RiemannQueryReporter` has the following configuration parameters (that can be specified using `options`):

 - _riemannHost_ - Riemann server's host name (IP address).
 This parameter is required.
 - _riemannPort_ - Riemann server's TCP port number (5555 by default).
 This parameter is optional.